-Differentiating Instruction CheckPoint Days
+Differentiating Instruction CheckPoint days

 MATH 180 CheckPoint days are purposefully designed to provide all of the necessary resources to differentiate instruction for all learners.
-As participants experience a Stretch lesson and a Boost lesson, they learn how the SAM Central Groupinator uses data to systematically group students and generate targeted lessons for differentiated instruction and problem solving.
+Participants learn how the Groupinator[®] on HMH Central uses data to systematically group students and generate targeted lessons for differentiated instruction and problem solving.